 It’s a gentle 60 to 90 minute walk to the Padaung settlements, through the countryside that surrounds Thiri-Mingalar Taung Kwe Pagoda, the main temple in Loikaw.

 I’d recommend stopping at the pagoda en route.
-Its golden spires, set on neighbouring rocks and joined by aerial walkways, rise up over different levels.
+Its golden spires, set on neighboring rocks and joined by aerial walkways, rise up over different levels.
 Moving across the site from stupa to stupa, you can enjoy views in all directions over the town below.

 Walking is the only way to reach the Padaung villages, which has the positive knock-on effect of keeping visitor numbers low.
 Once you’ve arrived, there are ways to intrude as little as possible on this long unchanged way of life.
 It’s essential to visit with a Kayan-speaking guide who’s sensitive to local customs.
 I always take food as gifts, rather than ‘paying’ the villagers with money for the visit.

-Loikaw is situated four hours to the east of Burma’s new capital, Naypyidaw.
+Loikaw is situated four hours to the east of Myanmar’s new capital, Naypyidaw.
 Or you can travel by road and boat from Inle Lake, which takes around five hours.
 The contemporary Kayah Hotel provides a comfortable base and is my preferred place to stay in town.

 It’s a requirement to obtain a permit before entering the region and you’ll encounter checkpoints where your paperwork will be checked.

-Where to stay when trekking in Burma
+Where to stay when trekking in Myanmar

 Overnight treks often involve a stay in a working monastery, sleeping under a mosquito net with a mattress on the wooden floor.
 Basic though this is, it’s an experience in itself and allows you to undertake more involved routes over two days, rather than returning to town.